-I used to be a big fan of leveraging infographics to grow my traffic and brand.
+Before the data exercise in 2014, we used to be big fans of leveraging infographics to grow our traffic and brand.
 Why?
 Because it used to provide exceptional results.

 Based on the KISSmetrics stats from 2010, we know infographics worked well then.
 But the real question is: do they still work today?

-Over the years, I’ve created 218 infographics, so let’s analyze the data to see what we can glean from these numbers:
+Over the years, we’ve created hundreds of infographics, so let’s analyze the data to see what we can glean from these numbers:

 The KISSmetrics blog